Abstract

 interface IDecryptionContract {

-event TransferKeyRequested(bytes32 id, string encryptedKey);
+event TransferKeyRequested(address sender, uint256 id, string encryptedKey);

-event TransferKeyReleased(bytes32 id, bool success, string key);
+event TransferKeyReleased(address sender, uint256 id, bool success, string key);

 }